Popular Funeral Poems for Services, Memorials and Celebrations of Life

 10. The Dash – Linda Ellis (1996)

-This modern poem reflects on the “dash” between birth and death on a gravestone, encouraging people to live meaningful lives.
+This poem reflects on the “dash” between birth and death, encouraging meaningful living.

 The Dash